 Given the complexities involved in special needs planning, it is crucial to have informed representation.
 Trust E.A.
 Goodman Law, LLC to design a third-party special needs trust that will give you peace of mind knowing that all your loved one’s needs will be met.

-Contact Our Experienced New Jersey Third-Party Special Needs Trust Attorney
+Contact Our Experienced Morristown Third-Party Special Needs Trust Attorney

 At E.A.
 Goodman Law, LLC, we help clients find solutions to the challenges of providing for loved ones with special needs.
 Well-versed in the applicable laws governing trusts in New Jersey and the eligibility requirements for disability benefits and other government resources, we will work with you to establish a third-party special needs trust as part of a comprehensive estate planning strategy.
 We regularly prepare wills, powers of attorney, and healthcare proxies and are here to help with all your estate planning needs.
 Please reach out to our office today to speak with an experienced third-party special needs trust.